Scooter Insurance

 Even though scooters are generally smaller and slower than motorcycles, they're still vulnerable to accidents and weather-related damages.
 Insurance steps in to help cover medical expenses, repair costs, or liability claims, limiting the amount riders may have to pay out of pocket in case of an incident.

-Legal requirements for scooter insurance vary by state, with some states requiring full coverage and others mandating only basic liability insurance.
+Legal requirements for scooter insurance vary by state, with some states requiring broad coverage and others mandating only basic liability insurance.
 In many regions, scooters with engine capacities above 50cc must be insured, while those under this threshold may have different regulations.
 States like California, Florida, and New York mandate liability insurance for certain classes of scooters and mopeds, ensuring that riders can cover damages or injuries they may cause to others.

 Beyond meeting legal obligations, having scooter or moped insurance provides essential financial and personal protection as well.
 Comprehensive insurance, for example, also protects against theft, vandalism, and weather-related damages, offering peace of mind for owners who rely on their scooters for daily transportation.
 Additionally, optional coverage such as uninsured motorist protection and roadside assistance can provide extra security in unexpected situations.